How to Start a Small Business 101 — The Ultimate Guide

 Choosing Inventory Suppliers and Tracking Performance

-A well-priced, original product line will get customers spending their money and hopefully, singing your praises to everyone they meet.
+In small business, a well-priced, original product line will get customers spending their money and hopefully, singing your praises to everyone they meet.
 However, demand is only one side of the product equation.
 It’s equally important to consider your supply-side needs.

 Where will you source your products?
 At what price?
 What kind of markup does that leave room for?
 How will you find the right balance between quality and affordability?
 What is your product lifecycle?
 How often will you receive deliveries?
 There is a lot to consider when choosing your suppliers, but getting it right is worth it.